Set Up Automated Flows

 APPLIES TO: Business Central online

-This article explains how you set up Business Central online to run Power Automate flows when an event happens in Business Central.
+This article explains how you can set up Business Central online to run Power Automate flows when an event happens in Business Central.

 Note